kristianwiklund/VM211_Firmware/README.md

 Connecting the ESP-01 to the arduino
 ====================================

 You need to connect the ESP01 to the Arduino through a level converter.
-You also need a 3.3V regulator connected to the 5V rail on the arduino, the 3.3V arduino power is not good enough.
-The ESP01 need to use serial3 (which is the only easily accessible port in the VM211)
+You also need a 3.3V regulator connected to the input power rail on the arduino, the 3.3V arduino power is not good enough.
+The ESP01 need to use serial3 (which is the only easily accessible port in the VM211).

-Note to self: It is likely that the 5V power isn't good enough either, in that case, it has to be connected to the input power on the arduino
+5V from USB is not sufficient, you need a power supply to power the device.

 ![ESP Connection](/pics/esp.png)